LBaaS/lbaas-api/lbaas-tenant-api.md

 |algorithms          |Get list of supported algorithms          |GET    |{baseURI}/{ver}/algorithms                                    |

 ### 10.2 Description
-All load balancers utilize an algorithm that defines how traffic should be directed between back- end nodes.
+All load balancers utilize an algorithm that defines how traffic should be directed between back end nodes.
 The default algorithm for newly created load balancers is ROUND_ROBIN, which can be overridden at creation time or changed after the load balancer has been initially provisioned.

 The algorithm name is to be constant within a major revision of the load balancing API, though new algorithms may be created with a unique algorithm name within a given major revision of this API.